vannut/api-documentation/source/payments/refunds.rst

 <https://help.mollie.com/hc/en-us/articles/115000014489-How-do-I-refund-a-payment-to-one-of-my-consumers->`_ via the
 Mollie Dashboard.

 Most payment methods support refunds.
-Refunds are not available for some payment methods, however, such as paysafecard and gift cards.
+Refunds are not available for some payment methods like paysafecard and gift cards.

 Refunds support descriptions.
-We will show the given description in your Mollie Dashboard and in your exports, and we will pass it along to your customer's bank or card issuer if possible.
+We will show the given description in your Mollie Dashboard, in your exports, and we will pass it along to your customer's bank or card issuer if possible.

 .. _refund-statuses: